gladcolor/Student_interns/README.md

 # Student_interns

 ## Task 1
 Downloading at least 10000 images from `house_location.csv`.
-You can use `GPano.shootLonlats_mp()` in GPano.py from https://github.com/gladcolor/StreetView. `mp` means Multiple Processing.
+You can use `GPano.shootLonlats()` in GPano.py from https://github.com/gladcolor/StreetView.
+You can also use  `GPano.shootLonlats_mp()` which implemented with Multiple Processing.

 # Task 2